All you need to know about Fatty Liver Disease Life Insurance

 - Term of cover (years)

 In many cases, there will also be a requirement for you to provide medical evidence to support your application for Fatty Liver Disease Life Insurance, such as a medical report from your GP.
-There may also be additional medical disclosures on a life insurance application, so it could help to speak to a specialist insurance company like Iam Insured.
+There may also be additional medical disclosures on a life insurance application, so it could help to speak to a specialist insurance company as Iam Insured.
 We deal with people such as yourself with Fatty Liver Disease.
-We understand how the insurers will handle your application, we know what information they will require and we go out to obtain all medical reports etc that may be required to ensure your application can be considered and cover arranged.
+We understand how the insurers will handle your application, we know what information they will require and we go out to obtain all medical reports, etc that may be required to ensure your application can be considered and cover arranged.
 Fatty Liver Disease Life Insurance will vary from one insurance provider to another, depending on their underwriting philosophy.

 Percentage (%) loading for Fatty Liver Disease Life Insurance

-A percentage loading basically applies a % to your standard premium based on the levels of risk calculated for your own circumstances and severity of your condition.
+A percentage loading basically applies a % to your standard premium based on the levels of risk calculated for your own circumstances and the severity of your condition.
 Your percentage loading will apply a multiple to your Fatty Liver Disease Life Insurance premium, which will be based on your health at the time of your application.
 You should also know that some insurance providers have different maximum levels to others, so some are prepared to take on higher risks (e.g. 250% or 400%).

 Per mille loadings for Fatty Liver Disease Life Insurance

-You may also find that a ‘per mille loading’ could be applied to your Fatty Liver Disease Life Insurance premiums, but this is more rare and only tends to be used for more severe conditions.
+You may also find that a ‘per mille loading’ could be applied to your Fatty Liver Disease Life Insurance premiums, but this is rarer and only tends to be used for more severe conditions.
 A ‘per mille loading’ will be an additional amount that is applied to your premiums which is based on the amount of cover you are applying for (e.g. £2 per thousand £’s of cover).
-The other difference with a ‘per mille loading’ is that it can be applied for the whole term of your life insurance policy, or for a period of time from the start of your policy (e.g. 2, 3, 4 or 5 years).
+The other difference with a ‘per mille loading’ is that it can be applied for the whole term of your life insurance policy, or for a period of time from the start of your policy (e.g. 2, 3, 4, or 5 years).

 Fatty Liver Disease Critical Illness Cover

-Critical illness cover is slightly different to life insurance in the sense that it is designed to provide a lump sum payment if you are diagnosed with a critical or serious illness.
+Critical illness cover is slightly different from life insurance in the sense that it is designed to provide a lump sum payment if you are diagnosed with a critical or serious illness.
 Most people relate this type of cover to illnesses like Cancer, which is the biggest reason for claims for critical illness cover.
 Things to consider are: